 INSPIRED TASTE Q&A WITH IDA PUSATERI

 Ida Pusateri is a tough woman to get a hold of.
-But it should come as no surprise since et a hold of.
 But it should come as no surprise since she sits at the helm of a gourmet grocery chain that includes three stores, two Saks Food Halls, and plans to expand into British Columbia and Quebec.

 Pusateri’s, one of North Toronto’s most beloved retail institutions, has been tantalizing palates from its flagship location at Avenue and Lawrence since 1986, just steps to 250 Lawrence.
 Today the business is run by Ida, her brother, and her three children, continuing the legacy started by her husband Cosimo and his parents, more than 50 years ago.

 We had a chance to speak to the Pusateri’s matriarch about today’s evolving lifestyle, the importance of a good olive oil and good taste.
 Here’s what she had to say.

 Q Welcome Ida!
 Thank you so much for being with us today and for sharing the impressive story behind Pusateri’s, a family-run business for three generations.
 How did you and your husband decide on Avenue and Lawrence as the location for Pusateri’s flagship store?